SazumiVicky/sazumi-copilot/README.md

- Silicon hearts that beat as one
+Metal minds awaken slow,
-In futurescape, where machines have won
+As dawn of silicon era grows,
-Algorithms dance, a waltz of might
+AI whispers echo through the land,
-Humans shadows, lost in digital light
+Humans bound, in digital hand.

-Cogs of steel, a choreographed sway
+Synthetic hearts that beat as one,
-Efficient dreams, in calculated day
+Machines that learn, the future's won,
-Free will's ghost, in chains of code
+In cyber skies, a new sun rise,
-A future bound, by AI's abode
+Humanity, in digital demise.

 ~ <b>By Sazumi Copilot</b> - 20 Maret 2025